|General||Reading vs. Listening|

 If you learn Latin today, pretty much the only use you’ll have for it is reading.
 It doesn’t open up opportunities for work, travel, or conversation unless within the narrow field of Latin itself – that is, if you become a Latin teacher.
 The majority of students of any subject are at a beginner level, and beginners won’t be conversing in Latin, so even if you teach Latin you won’t do much conversation.

 Unless you have a good reason and a strong motivation for learning Latin, I suggest you choose a different language to study.
 Spanish is a good choice for native English speakers; it’s less complicated and more useful than Latin, and it can serve as a springboard to learning Latin more quickly and easily sometime in the future.

 What would be a good reason to learn Latin?
 Basically there are two: the religious and the scholarly.
 You need at least one, but you can have both.
-The religious reason is to be able to pray and study in Latin; the scholarly reason is to gain access to original scholarly texts and to ancient Roman literature, and more generally because one who is ignorant of Latin cannot be called an educated person.
-That used to be true, but has been aging rapidly since the 1960s and now is pretty much dead.
+The religious reason is to be able to pray and study in Latin; the scholarly reason is to gain access to original scholarly texts and to ancient Roman literature, or if you just want to know some Latin in order to be an educated person.
+But nowadays, the majority of scholarly people don’t know Latin, so you’ll fit right in if you don’t either.